-River on fire – level 3
+River on Fire – level 3

-Australian lawmaker, Jeremy Buckingham, set Queensland’s Condamine River on fire to show the apparent impact of the coal seam gas industry and fracking operations nearby.
+Australian lawmaker, Jeremy Buckingham, set Queensland’s Condamine River on fire to show the impact of the coal seam gas industry and fracking operations nearby.

-Difficult words: apparent (evident, visible), impact (an effect), coal seam gas (a type of gas which is mostly the methane gas), fracking(putting a liquid in the ground to make gas or oil come out), ignite (to start), huge(very big), MP (a member of parliament), alight (on fire).
+Difficult words: impact (an effect), coal seam gas (a type of gas which is mostly the methane gas), fracking(putting a liquid in the ground to make gas or oil come out), MP (a member of parliament), ignite (start), huge(very big), advocate (speak for or against something).

 How to improve your English with News in Levels: